 Once Upon a time …A little girl with red hair and big brown eyes wrote lots of little poems, stories and plays.
 Nothing too grand but each one was full of odd and quirky characters living in charmingly strange worlds.
 Her mind was so full of these blossoming people and places, she continued to write more as she grew to become a woman.

-Luck & love shone on her and she was blessed with a loving soulmate and two very wonderful children, Ava and Dylan.
+Luck & love shone on her and she was blessed with a loving soulmate and three very wonderful children, Tiny Trout,Small fry and Weeny Sprat.

 Becoming a Mummy allowed her to express her desires fully and gave her the courage to do something she had wanted to do for a very long time but hadn’t been brave enough until then.

 Desperate to share her sparkled worlds she decided to set them free so everyone, big and small, could see them at last.
 Miss Trout became her guise, her very own little character.
 And so she began to tell her stories at festivals, schools, libraries and storytelling events over Yorkshire where she resided.
 And in time that grew to her adapting the tales into plays for the stage using puppetry and interactive devices allowing audiences to really enter the world of Miss Trout as seen in 'The Girl Who Cut The Moon In Half' and 'The Blinking Eye Girl'.